vfarcic/devops24/manuscript/04-helm.md

 ## Using YAML Values To Customize Helm Installations

 We managed to customize Jenkins by setting `ImageTag`.
-What if we'd like to set CPU and memory as well.
-We should also add Ingress as well and that would require a few annotations.
+What if we'd like to set CPU and memory.
+We should also add Ingress and that would require a few annotations.
 If we add Ingress, we might want to change the Service type to ClusterIP and set HostName to our domain.
 We should also make sure that RBAC is used.
 Finally, the plugins that come with the Chart are probably not all the plugins we need.

 Applying all those changes through `--set` arguments would end up as a very long command and would constitute an undocumented installation.
 We'll have to change the tactic and switch to `--values`.
 But before we do all that, we need to generate a domain we'll use with our cluster.

 We'll use [xip.io](http://xip.io/) to generate valid domains.
 The service provides a wildcard DNS for any IP address.
 It extracts IP from the xip.io subdomain and sends it back in the response.
 For example, if we generate 192.168.99.100.xip.io, it'll be resolved to 192.168.99.100.
 We can even add sub-sub domains like something.192.168.99.100.xip.io and it would still be resolved to 192.168.99.100.
-It's a simple and awesome sesrvice that quickly become indispensable part of my toolbox.
+It's a simple and awesome service that quickly became indispensable part of my toolbox.

 First things first...
 We need to find out the IP of our cluster or external LB if available.
 The commands that follow will differ from one cluster type to another.

-I> If you already know how to get the IP of your cluster's entry point, feel free to skip the sections that follow.
+I> Feel free to skip the sections that follow if you already know how to get the IP of your cluster's entry point.

 If your cluster is running in **AWS** and was created with **kops**, we'll need to retrieve the hostname from the Ingress Service, and extract the IP from it.
 Please execute the commands that follow.